richiq/umongo-async-mongomock/docs/userguide.rst

 =======

 .. warning:: Indexes must be first submitted to MongoDB.
 To do so you should
-             call :meth:`umongo.Document.ensure_indexes` once for each document
+             call :meth:`umongo.Document.ensure_indexes` once for each document.

 In fields, ``unique`` attribute is implicitly handled by an index: